 Chanticleer Ornamental Pear is clothed in stunning clusters of white flowers with purple anthers along the branches in mid spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy heart-shaped leaves turn an outstanding deep purple in the fall.
 The fruits are showy yellow pomes displayed in late summer.

 Chanticleer Ornamental Pear is a dense deciduous tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.